-To outline and regulate the signing authority of externally binding transactions and contracts.
+To standardize the signing authority of externally binding transactions, agreements and contracts.

 The authority to approve a cheque, wire or electronic funds transfer on behalf of Seneca.